FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 ## Link to FHIR Project on Simplifer

-If you have opened a project folder but you have not yet setup a link with an existing Simplifier project, you can do so by clicking `Link` in the Simplifier toolbar.
+If you have opened a project folder but you have not yet setup a link with an existing Simplifier project, you can do so by clicking `Link...` in the Simplifier toolbar or selecting `Link to FHIR Project...` from the Simplifier menu.

 ![Linking to project on Simplifier](../images/SyncLinking.png)